percona/pmm/docs/details/dashboards/dashboard-disk-details.md

 ![image](../../_images/PMM_Disk_Details.jpg)

-## Mountpoint Usage
+## mount point Usage

-Shows the percentage of disk space utilization for every mountpoint defined on the system.
-Having some of the mountpoints close to 100% space utilization is not good because of the risk of a “disk full” error that can block one of the services or even cause a crash of the entire system.
+Shows the percentage of disk space utilization for every mount point defined on the system.
+Having some of the mount points close to 100% space utilization is not good because of the risk of a “disk full” error that can block one of the services or even cause a crash of the entire system.

-In cases where the mountpoint is close to 100% consider removing unused files or expanding the space allocated to the mountpoint.
+In cases where the mount point is close to 100% consider removing unused files or expanding the space allocated to the mount point.

-## Mountpoint
+## mount point

-Shows information about the disk space usage of the specified mountpoint.
+Shows information about the disk space usage of the specified mount point.

 **Used** is the amount of space used.

 **Free** is the amount of space not in use.

-**Used+Free** is the total disk space allocated to the mountpoint.
+**Used+Free** is the total disk space allocated to the mount point.

 Having *Free* close to 0 B is not good because of the risk of a “disk full” error that can block one of the services or even cause a crash of the entire system.

-In cases where Free is close to 0 B consider removing unused files or expanding the space allocated to the mountpoint.
+In cases where Free is close to 0 B consider removing unused files or expanding the space allocated to the mount point.

 ## Disk Latency